News and Commentary

-An individual who dies in 2022 may pass $12,060,000 of his estate to his or her heirs tax-free (or $23.4 million for married couples filing joint returns.)
+Individuals who die in 2023 may pass $12.92 million of their estates to their heirs tax-free (or $25.84 million for married couples filing joint returns.)
 Assets above this exclusion amount at death are subject to a 40 percent federal estate tax.
 Under current law, this very generous estate tax exemption is set to revert to its pre-2018 level of $5.49 million on Jan.
 1, 2026, unless the political winds extend the law or reduce the estate tax exemption before this date.
-In preparation for this eventual change in estate tax law, many individuals with significant wealth are making gifts to beneficiaries while they are still alive, essentially transferring assets and their future appreciation out of their taxable estates often along with their ability to control and use those funds while they are alive.
+In preparation for this eventual change in estate tax law, many individuals with significant wealth are making gifts to beneficiaries while they are still alive, essentially transferring assets and their future appreciation out of their taxable estates along with their ability to control and use those funds while they are alive.

-By contrast, a SLAT is a type of irrevocable trust one donor spouse (the grantor) creates for the benefit of the other non-donor spouse (beneficiary) and other named decedents to use during that nondonor spouse’s lifetime.
-The grantor transfers assets he or she owns individually (not property he or she jointly owns with his or her spouse) to the SLAT via a completed gift, removing them from his or her taxable estate as well as the estate of his or her beneficiary spouse, who may also be named trustee and granted the power to manage and direct distributions of trust assets for reasons that may include the maintenance of the grantor and beneficiary’s standards of living during their lives.
-In other words, the grantor of a SLAT may have an indirect benefit to the assets entrusted for the benefit of a spouse, provided he or she remains married to the beneficiary spouse.
+By contrast, SLATs are a type of irrevocable trust one donor spouse (the grantor) creates for the benefit of the other non-donor spouse (beneficiary) and other named decedents to use during that nondonor spouse’s lifetime.
+Grantors transfer assets they own individually (not property jointly owned with a spouse) to the SLAT via a completed gift.
+This removes assets from their taxable estates and the estates of their beneficiary spouses, who may also be named trustees and granted the power to manage and direct distributions of trust assets for reasons that may include the maintenance of the grantor and beneficiary’s standards of living during their lives.
+In other words, SLAT grantors may have an indirect benefit to the assets entrusted for the benefit of their spouses, provided they remain married to the beneficiary spouses.

-Upon the death of the beneficiary spouse, the SLAT assets will remain in trust, allowing the initial grantor’s gift to appreciate for the benefit of named heirs outside the taxable estates of both the grantor and the now deceased beneficiary spouse.
+When the beneficiary spouse passes away, the SLAT assets remain in trust and allow the initial grantor’s gift to appreciate for the benefit of named heirs outside the taxable estates of both the grantor and the now-deceased beneficiary spouse.
 The grantor will no longer have indirect access to the trust assets.
-Upon the death of the grantor, his or her children and other named trust beneficiaries will continue to receive distributions of trust assets according to the terms of the trust.
-However, it is important to note that the beneficiary spouse will not receive a step-up in the fair market value of the initial assets originally transferred to the SLAT by the donor spouse.
+Upon the grantor’s death, children and other named beneficiaries will continue to receive distributions of trust assets according to the terms of the trust.
+However, it is essential to note that the beneficiary spouse will not receive a step-up in the fair market value of the initial assets originally transferred to the SLAT by the donor spouse.

-While it is possible for both spouses to create separate SLATs for the benefit of their non-donor spouses, special care should be taken to ensure that the SLAT does not run afoul of the Reciprocal Trust Doctrine, which can unwittingly cause both SLATs to become “uncrossed” and its assets taxable in the original donor’s estate.
+While both spouses can create separate SLATs for the benefit of their non-donor spouses, special care should be taken to ensure the SLATs do not run afoul of the Reciprocal Trust Doctrine, which can unwittingly cause both SLATs to become “uncrossed” and its assets taxable in the original donor’s estate.

 A SLAT can be a good option for high-net-worth couples who wish to reduce their exposure to estate tax at death but are not comfortable making significant gifts to their children during life.
 This is especially true when one or both spouses will need access to trust assets to cover daily expenses or rising medical costs in the future.